beyarkay/masters-thesis/src/05_results.md

 parameter) can lead to diagonal covariance matrix HMMs requiring additional training iterations on the same data.

-The tied covariance matrix HMMs likely perform so well because each state of the HMM (and therefore the distribution of each Gaussian emission) comes from the same distribution: the space of acceleration values which can be reached by the _Ergo_ hardware.
-This means that fitting a single covariance matrix which is shared by all states is an efficient means of describing the overall distribution of the data.
-Each timestep is sampled from approximately the same distribution, and so is well represented by one covariance matrix.
+The tied covariance matrix HMMs likely perform so well because each timestep in the dataset is sampled from approximately the same distribution (the distribution of acceleration values which can be reached by the _Ergo_ hardware), and so is well represented by one covariance matrix.
+Fitting a single covariance matrix which is shared by all states is an efficient means of describing the overall distribution of the data.

 Figure \ref{fig:05_in_depth_hmm_inf_trn_time_classes5} depicts the time taken per observation for both fitting the HMM and making a prediction with that HMM.